-NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2022 and 2021
+NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2023 and 2022

-- (6) Hedge Fund investments are private investment funds that seek to produce absolute returns using a broad range of strategies.
+- (5) Equity Limited Partnership fund invests in global equity.
+The long-only manager requires a redemption notice period of 15 days and can be redeemed monthly. - (6) Hedge Fund investments are private investment funds that seek to produce absolute returns using a broad range of strategies.
 In certain instances, Hedge Fund investments are structured as limited partnerships, whereby participants receive distributions over the life of the fund.
-Estimated remaining life for two funds structured as limited partnerships within the portfolio is less than 5 years, two funds between 5-10 years, and two funds greater than 10 years.
-One fund has an estimated remaining life of greater than 10 years. - (7) Redemption terms described for NAV investments reflect contractual agreements and assume withdrawals are made without adverse market impact and under normal market conditions.
+Estimated remaining life for four funds structured as limited partnerships is less than 10 years, three funds between 5-10 years. - (7) Redemption terms described for NAV investments reflect contractual agreements and assume withdrawals are made without adverse market impact and under normal market conditions.